R Programming and Statistical Analysis: A Comprehensive Guide

 Growing use of

-for creating internal tools and dashboards.shinydashboard
+shinyfor creating internal tools and dashboards.shinydashboardandshinyapps.iomake deployment seamless.

 AI and Machine Learning